MichaelCurrin/docsify-js-tutorial/docs/README.md

     ```bash
     $ cp <PATH_TO_TEMPLATE_REPO>/quickstart/. .
     ```

-Note that you do not need a page for `404 - Not found` as Docsify renders one for you.
+3. View the contents of the docs directory to see what was added.
+Note that you do not need an error page  _Docsify_ provides a `404 - Not found` page on a bad URL.

-Your existing markdown files in your `docs` directory can now be served as a doc site.
-You may run a [serve](#21-serve) command now.
-Then, as you follow the customization steps below, you can check the frontend for incremental changes for areas like styling and fixing links.
+4. To see what the base site look like, start a server now using a command from the [serve](#21-serve) section.
+Open the web page URL and keep it open so you can check on it as you make changes in the following sections.
+If you use the _Docsify_ server, the page will auto refresh on a file save, otherwise you will have to manually refresh.

 ### 3. Configure homepage